cmohge1/lrbs-digital-editing-advanced-2019/day4.md

 # Day 4 (4 July)

-Today will feature a full day of processing XML: two sessions on XSLT, and a session on ...
+Today will feature a full day of processing XML: two sessions introducing XSLT, and a session indexing and publishing with XSLT.

 ## Aims